binocarlos/trueability/tutorials/moving_a_data_volume.md

-# Flocker Tutorial (simple)
+# Flocker tutorial (simple)

 **This tutorial takes roughly 15 minutes**

 Flocker is an open-source Container Data Volume Manager for your Dockerized application.
-It gives ops teams the tools they need to run containerzied stateful services like databases in production.
+It gives ops teams the tools they need to run containerized stateful services like databases in production.

-Unlike a Docker data volume which is tied to a single server, a Flocker data volume, called dataset, is portable and can be used with any container, no matter where that container is running in your Flocker cluster.
+Unlike a Docker data volume which is tied to a single server, a Flocker data volume, called a dataset, is portable and can be used with any container, no matter where that container is running in your Flocker cluster.

 When you use the Flocker API or CLI to manage your stateful microservice, your volumes will follow your containers when they move between different hosts in your cluster.

 Being able to move a container and its data volume together between hosts is useful if you ever need to migrate your database to a more powerful host, relocate an application after server failure or migrate between environments.

-This Tutorial will introduce you to the basic concepts of Flocker.
+This tutorial will introduce you to the basic concepts of Flocker.
 You will learn:

 * How to control your Flocker cluster using the Flocker CLI